ayhammouda/gitgrunt/README.md

 # gitgrunt
- GitGrunt is a CLI tool that implements a wrapper for mundane git commads an operations
+ GitGrunt is a CLI tool that implements a wrapper for mundane git commads and operations